joseph-bautista/serino/README.md

-# Serino
+# Treasure Hunt

-A technical exam for Serino Application
+A simple treasure hunt backend application using MySQL, NodeJs, and Express.js

 Steps in running the app: